pcadell/deadpersyn-backend/README.md

 * The user is someone who is entering a precarious period.
 They need information shared and are unsure they'll be able to do fulfill that sharing.
 If they can't, for whatever reason, they want messages delivered to their contacts.
 * user can register, login, logout, update their account and delete their account
 * user has alarms that, when triggered, send personalized messages to a list of contacts
-	* when writing an alarm, user can look at contacts currently assigned to their other alarms
+	* when creating an alarm, contact list is at hand
 * user has a switch that must be toggled somehow either before set time or by the end of the period of time (Update)
 * user create (C), can see their alarms (R), can update alarms (U), can delete their alarms (D)
 * if timer switch isn't hit in time, personalized emails are sent to contacts, timer is set to inactive